nhsconnect/gpconnect/pages/appointments/appointments_use_case_book_an_appointment.md

   - the contained organization resource SHALL represent the organization booking the appointment.
   - the contained organization resource SHALL conform to [CareConnect-GPC-Organization-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-GPC-Organization-1) ![STU3](images/stu3.png) profile.
   - the contained organization resource SHALL contain at least `Name` and `Telecom` details.
-- the `created` extension SHALL be populate with the date and time of the appointment was created.
+- the `created` element SHALL be populate with the date and time of the appointment was created.

 The following data-elements SHOULD be included when available.
 - a practitioner `participant` of the appointment.